wxt-dev/wxt/packages/is-background/README.md

-# WXT Is Background
+# `@wxt-dev/is-background`

-Exports a simple boolean determining if the current JS context is the background or not.
+Exports a getter to determine if the current JS context is the background or not.

+## Installation

 ```sh
 pnpm add @wxt-dev/is-background